 - Digital programs to reduce exchange of printed materials.

 - Clear communication to guests regarding safety expectations in advance of each live performance.

 - Secure patron information to facilitate contact tracing.

-- Prohibit backstage visitors and greeting of audience members at stage door following performances.
+- Limit backstage visitors and artist greetings following performances.